tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/reference-list.md

 {{% /tip %}}

 -  **Search for articles online.** Although the preferred search methods for literature on the web are the ones mentioned in our [building block](https://tilburgsciencehub.com/building-blocks/develop-your-research-skills/tips/search-literature/), Mendeley Reference Manager also has its own search engine.
 To use it,  go to "Tools" and select "Search for articles online".
 It will redirect you to the following [page](https://www.mendeley.com/search/?dgcid=refmandesktop).
     - Having said this, the Mendeley searcher has an "Add to library" button for every search result, which allows to instantly add the reference to your Mendeley Reference Manager's library.
-However, this is no significant advantage compared to other search engines once the Mendeley Web Importer extension is added (see next section)
+However, this is no significant advantage compared to other search engines once the Mendeley Web Importer extension is added (see below)

 ### Mendeley Web Importer